Calon Sarjana

 At the time of its closure, the channel had over 13 million subscribers.
 In the years 2019–20, after the channel copied a video by British YouTuber JT, he found out that the channel was stealing videos from numerous other major channels, and eventually got the channel terminated on copyright grounds.

-On 22 January 2020, Calon Sarjana's account was removed by YouTube due to several claims of copyright infringement.
+On 22 January 2020, Calon Sarjana's main channel was removed by YouTube due to several claims of copyright infringement.
 As a substitute for Calon Sarjana, the manager from the channel uses Calon Ilmuwan instead of Calon Sarjana.
+However, in October 2024, Calon Sarjana's main channel was officially restored.